-- TMU 140Y1 - Materials of Music I (requires departmental permission)
+- TMU 140Y1 - Music Theory I & II (requires departmental permission)

 Advice for First Year

 Students wanting to enter the specialist OR major program must successfully complete an audition before term starts.
-Students in the specialist and major programs must have considerable prior training in music and will take HMU 111H1 and TMU 140Y1.
+Students in the specialist and major programs must have considerable prior training in music and will take HMU111H1, TMU115H1, and TMU140Y1.
 Students must also audition to take MUS 120Y1, which is for those wanting to do the ensemble option.
 Students doing the minor program must take MUS 110H1 and MUS 111H1, which are offered in alternate years.